 What behaviour strategies are being used to support my child?

-Children whose behaviour is characterised by schools as “challenging” need appropriate support.
+Children whose behaviour is perceived by schools as “challenging” need appropriate support.
 Many teachers are finding that for all students regardless of ability, traditional strategies around punishment/exclusion and reward are not effective or have limited effect and there is also significant concern about the social and emotional consequences of adopting those sorts of approaches (e.g. they can be stigmatising in the eyes of peers, decrease a student’s motivation and connection to the classroom and their teachers and contribute to self-esteem issues and even trauma).
+Many traditional strategies used to respond to student behaviour are also being questioned from a human rights perspective.
 Increasingly, research is also finding that these approaches have limited value (see this research and this recent article).

-Alternative strategies that seek to minimize the negative impacts of more traditional approaches while supporting individual students and the classroom community and fostering social and emotional learning are often called “positive behaviour supports“.
-They generally emphasize being empathetic, calming and respectful and recognising the additional barriers and challenges that some students face in school environments.
+Alternative strategies may seek to minimize the negative impacts of more traditional approaches while supporting individual students and the classroom community and fostering social and emotional learning.
+They may emphasize being empathetic, calming and respectful and recognising the additional barriers and challenges that some students face in school environments.

-Positive behaviour supports usually involve acknowledging that at a fundamental level all behaviour is a form of communication and that the beginning of any support strategy should be trying to identify what may be causing or “triggering” a student’s “behavioural” response in the classroom or school context.
-In particular, it is important to identify what unmet needs or other factors may at the root of this – e.g. look to the functional needs of the student having regard to their environment, the curriculum, the nature of instruction, and the social landscape such as whether the student needs more support in expressing their needs and wants and may be feeling socially isolated – and adopting a “problem solving” approach.
+Behaviour supports also involve acknowledging that at a fundamental level behaviour is a form of communication and that the beginning of any support strategy should be trying to identify what may be causing or “triggering” a student’s “behavioural” response in the classroom or school context.
+In particular, it is important to identify what unmet needs or other factors may at the root of this – e.g. look to the needs of the student having regard to their environment, the curriculum, the nature of instruction, and the social landscape such as whether the student needs more support in expressing their needs and wants and may be feeling anxious or socially isolated – and adopting a “problem solving” approach.